-This near life-size stone statue of Diana portrays the goddess in the midst of a hunt.
+This large cast stone statue of Diana portrays the goddess during a hunt.

 Diana was the Roman goddess of chastity, the moon and the hunt.
 The ancient Greeks also worshiped her under the name of Artemis.
 Diana is usually represented in art with a bow and quiver of arrows, accompanied by a deer or dog – all indicative of her status as the deity of the hunt.

 Our Diana is looking to her right with her right hand on her quiver of arrows, as if she has spotted her prey in the distance and is about to ready her bow.
 Her left hand is down by her side, resting on a salient (or springing) deer’s head.
 The fact that Diana is preparing to nock (or load) an arrow is why many believe that Leochares original statue had her holding a bow.
 There is also the remnant of a small fragment in her left hand, which many posit was the bow grip.
-Diana is wearing a short Dorian chiton, a himation around her waist, and sandals.
+There is a very similar statue currently standing in the garden entrance of Chateau de Valencay, in France.

 This statue, although not antique, has been aging in France for several years, so it has developed a nice variegated patina.
 She is sure to be a focal point of any outdoor display.
 Standing at 78 inches high, the statue makes a strong visual impression.
 It can also be placed a pedestal to add more height and visual impact.